AshuraKuranata/project-one/README.md

 Received some good advice from cohort on utilizing "parentElement" & "children" call functions based on code layering and events.
 This helped me to solve the issue for the target for likes to add to the news article event.

+Fully built out modal unit: functionality now includes selection of classes, player name, and when game is properly started utilizing modal, start game button is removed from the game.

+*There is an option to just have it hide from the display, I might consider that later especially if a "game over" modal appears.
+However, I will reapproach that another time.*

+### Total completed work:
+* Hamburger Nav for website navigation
+* Accordion of Gallery Images/sections
+* News articles multiple like button interactions for different articles that are complete
+* Start Button: modal screen that tracks user name input, selection of class, and removal of start modal button after selecting "Start Now"

+### Next Steps:
+* Updated game window display
+* Dialog box to track player actions
+* Character sheet fully built
+* Game Menu navigation - appearing and disappearing button elements as you select options.